 – make the goat cheese stuffed bacon-wrapped dates

 – begin baking off the sweet potato casserole, stuffed shells, scalloped potatoes, and stuffing

 – start warming the mashed potatoes (in the oven or slow cooker).
 Cook the spaghetti squash in the instant pot or on the stove

-– toss the harvest salad together, this can sit in the fridge for up to 6 hours, but add the avocado before serving or omit
+– toss the Kale Bacon Salad together, this can sit in the fridge for up to 6 hours.

 Before Guests Arrive…

 – bake off the brie

 – set out the cocktails

 – remove the turkey and let it rest, then carve

 – warm the gravy